vuxcode/pr1-project-loke-nordlander-olsson/time-report.md

   - Added defend move that negates some damage
   - Changed some code around the levelling system to make it more refined
   - The battle properly ends now when either you or the enemy loses all health, win = xp while loss = nothing
+  - Enemy and your character scale in health and damage according to level

+Total time spent: 5 hours and 5 minutes.